JitendraSInghNZ/excel-read-to-array/binaries/readme.txt

-Import the excel_read_to_array0.02.jar in IDE in your project directory
+Import the excel_read_utility.jar in IDE in your project directory